siglens/siglens-docs/docs/spl-docs/evaluation-functions/text-functions.md

 #### Usage
 - `<str>` argument can be a string literal or a field name.
-- One can use this function with an eval and where commands.
+- One can use this function with eval and where commands.

 #### Example
 The following command returns lowercase version of the string in field name.